-In one way of the other power must be transferred from one source of energy to another in a mechanical device, the most common and cheapest form is to use a belt and pulley.
+In one way or another other power must be transferred from one source of energy to another in a mechanical device, the most common and cheapest form is to use a belt and pulley.
 This power is either gotten from an electrical or mechanical generator to transfer a rotational motion to the application.

 Pulley is always mounted on a rotary part of the energy source so that power can be transferred through a belt to the device.
 Thus, serving as a source of power to that device.